Which baby carrier or baby sling should you buy?

 Where to try baby carriers

-Given the importance of practising babywearing, finding out what is most comfortable for you, and adjusting your sling or carrier safely, once you've found a sling or carrier you've set your heart on, it can be really helpful to visit a sling library or consultant to try before you buy.
+Given the importance of practising babywearing, finding out what's most comfortable for you and adjusting your sling or carrier safely, it can be really helpful to visit a sling library or consultant to try any slings you're considering before you buy.

-Visit our best baby carrier and sling brands to find out which make parents rate highly.
+Visit our best baby carrier and sling brands to find out which brand parents rate highly.

 How to spot a fake baby carrier

-Buyers beware!
-There's a large counterfeit market for certain carrier brands, such as Ergobaby and Moby Wrap, so you need to be discerning when looking for a deal, otherwise you risk purchasing an unsafe product.
+Buyers beware: there's a large counterfeit market for certain carrier brands, such as Ergobaby and Moby Wrap.
+You'll need to be discerning when looking for a deal, otherwise you risk buying an unsafe product.
 Read our guide to spotting a fake baby carrier or sling so you know what to watch out for.

 Anything else I should know?